MerlinKodo/clash-rev/README.md

 ## License

 This software is released under the GPL-3.0 license.
-Thanks for the original author [Dreamacro](https://github.com/Dreamacro)
+Thanks for the original author [Dreamacro](https://github.com/Dreamacro) and [wwqgtxx](https://github.com/wwqgtxx)